Maserati GranTurismo: Engines

-The engines are from Ferrari/Maserati F136 V8 family.
+The engines are from Ferrari-Maserati F136 V8 family.

 Transmissions

 Depending on the model, two transmissions were available on the GranTurismo and GranCabrio: a conventional torque converter 6-speed automatic or a 6-speed automated manual gearbox.

-As on the Quattroporte, the automatic transmission is a 6HP26 unit supplied by ZF.
+As on the Quattroporte, the automatic transmission is a ZF 6HP 26.
 This transmission includes Auto Normal Mode, Auto Sports Mode, Auto ICE Mode, and Manual Mode.
 Auto Normal mode shifts gears automatically at low rpm to achieve the most comfortable ride and at higher rpm when driving style becomes more sporty.
 AutoSport Mode changes gears 40% faster than in Normal Mode, downshifts when lifting off as a corner approaches; then it activates the stability control, stiffening Skyhook suspension, and opening exhaust valves when the engine is over 3,000 rpm (in the GranTurismo S Automatic).
 Auto ICE mode is for low-grip conditions; it reduces maximum torque at the wheel, prevents 1st gear starts, and only allows gear changes below 1,000 rpm.

 The automated manual transmission includes Manual Normal and Manual Sport, Manual Sport with MC-Shift, Auto Normal, Auto Sport, Auto ICE modes.